ducky4life/ns-blender/README.md

 <a href="https://github.com/ducky4life/ns-cardfinder">
   <img align="center" src="https://ducky4life.vercel.app/api/pin/?username=ducky4life&repo=ns-cardfinder&theme=algolia" />
 </a>

-ns-blender is a script to highlight and hide raider owned/not tagged regions on puree from a given list.

 # Installation
 I use [TamperMonkey](https://www.tampermonkey.net/) for this, you can use whatever works for you